gdp-org/gd/README.md

 }
 ```
 The Packet is a interface in tcp server and client.
 So, you can make your protocol that suits yourself by implementing packet's methods, if you need.
 You add new TcpPacket according to yourself rule.
 DogPacket is a protocol that is used by author.
-Of course, the author encourages the use of DogPacket,
+Of course, the author encourages the use of DogPacket.
-because it has been used many times.

 ---
 **[server]**